thermalogic/RustSEUIF97/npm/README.md

 * Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Recurrence Method for Multi-Polynomial Evaluation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
-The remaining values are derived via multiplication or division by the base.
-This approach eliminates redundant calculations and significantly improves performance.
+* Scaling Method for Derivatively Related Polynomial Evaluation: By leveraging the inherent derivative relationship among polynomials, only one base polynomial is directly computed.
+All remaining derivatively related polynomial values are efficiently obtained through simple variable multiplication or division.
+This strategy eliminates redundant polynomial calculations and substantially accelerates the overall evaluation process.

 ## Related Packages